WieeRd/questionable/README.md

 > (screenshot) Why am I getting this error?

-Errors are not just scary wall of text to meant to frustrate us.
+Errors are not just scary wall of text meant to frustrate us.
 With the exact line number and brief description of the cause,
 90% of the time they are more than enough to solve the problem.
 Before you ask, please READ the error message.